/terms/hallucination-grounding · 5 min read · intermediate

 What is hallucination grounding?

 Strong grounding reads: "[Claim][^1]" with each footnote linking to a real source.
-Weak grounding reads: "[Claim]" with no traceable origin — more prone to hallucination, less useful for any user who needs to verify.
+Weak grounding reads: "[Claim]" with no traceable origin.
+The weak form is more prone to hallucination and less useful for any user who needs to verify.

 Status in 2026

 A critical product differentiator across AI engines.
-Perplexity built its early reputation on aggressive grounding (every paragraph linked to sources).
-ChatGPT's search mode added per-paragraph grounding in 2024.
+Observable grounding behaviors differ across engines: Perplexity built its early reputation on aggressive grounding (every paragraph linked to sources).
+ChatGPT's search mode (launched October 2024) surfaces grounding citations per-claim or per-paragraph.
 Claude's web search includes grounding by default.
-Google AI Overview emphasizes grounding through its always-visible source panel below each answer.
+Google AI Overview displays a source panel below each answer.
+The specific grounding implementations (per-claim attribution alignment, the threshold for forcing citation, fallback behaviors when no grounded source matches) vary per engine and are generally not vendor-documented.

-For GEO practitioners, grounding is the mechanism that makes citation possible — without grounding, AI engines can answer queries without referencing any source, and your content earns no citation regardless of quality.
+For GEO practitioners, grounding is the mechanism that makes inline source-anchored citation possible.
+Without grounding, AI engines may answer queries without referencing any source, and your content cannot earn a verifiable inline citation regardless of quality (though brand mentions or non-cited references may still occur).

 How it relates to other concepts

-- Direct output of RAG architecture — RAG retrieves the sources that grounding then ties claims to.
+- A common goal of RAG-style systems.
+RAG retrieves the sources that grounding then ties claims to, though grounding fidelity varies by implementation.

 Related terms